rednblkx/HomeKey-ESP32/docs/content/API/HardwareManager.md

 #### `begin()`

-Initializes all hardware resources and starts the background tasks.
+Initializes all hardware resources via `GpioAllocator` and starts background tasks.
 This method must be called after the constructor and before any other methods.

 **It performs the following actions:**
 *   Configures GPIO pins for feedback (success/fail LEDs), the lock action, and the alternate action mechanism.
 *   Initializes the NeoPixel driver if a valid pin is configured.
 *   Sets up ESP-IDF timers for all timed hardware events.
-*   Creates the FreeRTOS queues and tasks for lock control, feedback, and the alternate action initiator.
+*   Creates FreeRTOS queues and tasks for lock control, feedback, and the alternate action initiator.
 *   Installs an ISR (Interrupt Service Routine) if the alternate action initiator pin is configured.

 **Signature:**